run-ai/docs/docs/Researcher/workloads/inference-overview.md

 ### Inference workloads with Knative new behavior in v2.19

-Starting version 2.19, all pods of a single Knative revision are grouped under a single Pod-Group.
+Starting in version 2.19, all pods of a single Knative revision are grouped under a single Pod-Group.
 This means that when a new Knative revision is created:

 * It either succeeds in allocating the minimum number of pods; or
 * It fails and moves into a pending state, to retry again later to allocate all pods with their resources.